Modelur/docs/docs/reference/menu.md

 **Calculate Sum of Selected Buildings**

 Use this when you need to know the sum of Gross Floor Area and Built-up Area, Mean Number of Storeys, Parking Space Deficit for selected Buildings.
 Once Buildings are selected and you click this button, a temporary window will appear inside Modelur UI showing you all the numbers mentioned.
+Additionally, it will also show aggregated Gross Floor Area for selected Buildings by their Land Use.

 **Optimize Buildings for Google Earth**